These top tips will keep you motivated and on the right track read more

 Home offices can come in all kinds of shapes and sizes.
 Some are a small corner of a larger room in the house and some are converted garages, spare bedrooms, dedicated studies or even the kitchen table.
 For the average ‘work from home’ person, it tends to be the smallest spare room that gets converted to the home office.
-Personally, I find having this separate space ideal, as it means I can switch off from work and I feel more organised and motivated by having everything work related in one place.
+Having this separate space ideal, as it means you can switch off from work and I feel organised and motivated by having everything work related in one place.

-As we lead fairly active and on-the-go lifestyles, organisation is very important.
-Whether that be for work, school, homework, ballet classes, swim classes, and general day-to-day life; I always seem to be juggling.
-I need to be able to juggle well, to make sure I stay on top of everything.
+For those leading a fairly active and on-the-go lifestyles, organisation is very important.
+Whether that be for work, school, homework, ballet classes, swim classes, and general day-to-day life it can be difficult to stay on top of everything.

 1. Use a Diary

 Make daily entries into your diary and keep it somewhere you know you will always see it.
-As much as I love technology, I still like to use a paper diary so I can add notes the appointment or cross it out once it’s done.
-One of the first tasks I action each morning is to check my diary, check my list(s) and make entries in my journals.
-The beautiful hardback diary and notebook in the Glasshouse range are so gorgeous and all the colours work really well together.
+A paper diary still reigns supreme when adding notes and appointments.
+This beautiful hardback diary and notebook in the Glasshouse range are so gorgeous and all the colours work really well together.

 2. Have a Place For Everything – including the rubbish.

 Where possible, have a dedicated space to store your paperwork, plugs, cameras, books, chargers, wires and stationary.
 Having a place to keep items, eliminates mess, keeps the workstation clear and avoids a build up of clutter and unnecessary paperwork scattered about.

 This little trick can be really useful over the years.
 Keep all your pending correspondence on the left and move/file on the right.
 This also avoids paper shuffling which we can all be guilty of doing.